VivereSV/NioShadowverseLogger/README.md

 # NioShadowverseLogger
-A two button match logger for Shadowverse
+An AUTOMATIC match logger for Shadowverse.
+Just start it up before your no life ladder session and you're good to go!

 ## What does it do?
 Nio helps you keep track of your Shadowverse matches by allowing quick and easy logging.
-Simply press the ctrl button once on the mulligan screen and once on the results screen and Nio will write your class, your opponent's class, who went first, and who won to a log file.
-To exit, just hit alt (OSX) or esc (Windows).
+Nio will write your class, your opponent's class, who went first, and who won to a log file.
+And you don't even have to do anything after you start it!
+To exit, just hit ctrl c on the command prompt/terminal.

 ## What can I do with this data?